Creating a HTML email subscribe form

 Subscribes to blog.

-You can then use this event to create a segment or automate a behavioral email: so you get twice the power from a single web form!
+You can then use this event to create a segment or trigger a workflow to automatically send email and/or push messages: so you get twice the power from a single web form!

 Step 1.
 Create a form

 To generate a form, head to Froms and you’ll be shown Vero’s point-and-click interface to create a form: